serenity-is/docs/tutorials/courses/README.md

 }
 ```

-The `getDialogType` method specifies the dialog type used by the grid editor.

-To customize the caption of the add button, override `getAddButtonCaption` in the editor class:
+`getDialogType` tells the editor which dialog to open.
+We'll also override `getAddButtonCaption` so the add button reads "Add" instead of the default:

 ```ts
 protected override getAddButtonCaption() {